solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 ![](https://raw.githubusercontent.com/solo-io/gloo-ref-arch/master/platform/prog-delivery/two-phased-with-os-gloo/perf-test.png)

+The charts show a fluctuating load of 90-250 rps hitting the proxy.
+While the two phased rollout was commencing, we can observe that Envoy experienced no spikes in request latency, nor did it respond with any errors.

 ## Other Advanced Topics

 Over the course of this post, we collected a few topics that could be a good starting point for advanced exploration: